stagedml/pylightnix/docs/Reference.md

 <a name="pylightnix.inplace"></a>
 # `pylightnix.inplace`

-This module defines inplace variants of `instantiate` and `realize`.
-Inplace functions use a single global [Manager](#pylightnix.types.Manager) which is easier to use but has usual risks of gloabl variables.
+This module defines inplace variants of `instantiate` and `realize` functions.
+Inplace functions store closures in their own global dependency resolution [Manager](#pylightnix.types.Manager) and thus offer a simpler API, but add usual risks of using gloabl variables.

 <a name="pylightnix.inplace.PYLIGHTNIX_MANAGER"></a>
 ## `PYLIGHTNIX_MANAGER`